Hoff-GLiNet/test/README.md

 | X300B | openwrt-18.06.5<br>openwrt-19.07.7 | N |  |
 | SF1200 |  |  |  |
 | AX1800 |  |  |  |

-Prerequisites
+^nor: Compiled firmware can only run on NOR

+^nor+nand: Can compile the firmware that runs on nor and nand

+^nor+emmc: Can compile the firmware that runs on nor and emmc Prerequisites
 =============